Cerebos became the largest producer of salt in the world. Cerebos salt remains a leading brand in France, South Africa and Australia.

-Cerebos owned Bisto, Sharwood’s, Saxa salt, Paxo stuffing, Scott’s Porage Oats and Atora suet by the end of the 1960s.
+Cerebos branched out into branded consumer foods, including Bisto, Sharwood’s, Saxa salt, Paxo stuffing, Scott’s Porage Oats and Atora suet.

-George Weddell (1855-1916) was a well-respected Scottish chemist from Kelso.
-He was managing director of the pharmacy arm of Mawson & Swan, manufacturing chemists of Newcastle upon Tyne.
-The firm was controlled by Joseph Swan, who had invented the incandescent light bulb in 1880.
+Weddell was appointed managing director of the pharmacy subsidiary of Mawson & Swan.
+The firm was controlled by Joseph Swan (1828 – 1914), who had invented the incandescent light bulb in 1880.

-Weddell developed a new table salt in the late nineteenth century.
-By increasing the phosphate content, the salt was less prone to absorb atmospheric moisture, thereby reducing caking.
-To manufacture the salt a new partnership, Mawson, Swan & Weddell, was formed.
-Branded “Cerebos”, the salt was marketed for its healthful properties and quickly gained sales, particularly at the premium end of the market.
+Weddell developed a new pourable table salt in the late nineteenth century.
+By increasing the phosphate content to three percent the salt was less prone to absorb atmospheric moisture.
+A partnership was formed, Mawson, Swan & Weddell, in order to manufacture the new product.
+Branded as “Cerebos”, the salt was marketed for its healthful properties and quickly gained sales, particularly at the premium end of the market.

-Cerebos acquired the Greatham Salt and Brine Works near Hartlepool for £33,500 (£3.2m in 2014) in 1904, and company headquarters were relocated from Newcastle to the site.
+Cerebos acquired the Greatham Salt and Brine Works near Hartlepool from Furness Withy for £33,500 (£3.2m in 2014) in 1904.
+Company headquarters were relocated from Newcastle to the newly-acquired site.

-Saxa was launched as a more affordable sister brand to Cerebos salt in 1908.
+Saxa was launched as a lower-cost sister brand to Cerebos salt from 1909.

 The Middlewich Salt Company was acquired for £30,000 in 1920.